If you can't find what you're looking for, please contact us on

 Rooms booked through the Conference and Events Team will include the room setup detail.
 Therefore it is not necessary to contact the Sacrist.

-Details of all examinations held outwith the main examination period should be forwarded to the Sacrist with your setup requirements.
+The Registry administers University Examinations, which are a key part of the University academic calendar.
+Details of any examinations held outwith the main examination period should be notified to the Registry and then forwarded to the Sacrist with setup requirements as far in advance as possible.

-The team of Attendants provide mail and portering services at the Foresterhill site.
-They operate out of the Reception area on the ground floor of the Polwarth Building, +44 (0) 1224 27 7098.
+The Portering team provides mail and portering services at the Foresterhill site.
+They operate out of the Reception area on the ground floor of the Polwarth Building, +44 (0) 1224 43 7098.

 Please contact them on firstname.lastname@example.org with regard to any of the following topics: